tenzir/tenzir/web/blog/native-zeek-log-rotation-and-shipping/index.md

 There's also a lesser known, push-based option using [Zeek's logging framework](https://docs.zeek.org/en/master/frameworks/logging.html).
-You can provide a shell script that Zeek invokes *whenever it rotates file*.
-The shell script receives the filename of the rotated file as argument, plus some additional metadata.
+You can provide a shell script that Zeek invokes *whenever it rotates a file*.
+The shell script receives the filename of the rotated file plus some additional metadata as arguments.

 First, to activate log rotation, you need to set `Log::default_rotation_interval` to a non-zero value.
 The default of `0 secs`